Throughout the past 26 years, SDS has developed an exemplary model in

 start-up grant to establish Solano Developmental Services, Inc.

-Block Grant to establish a landscaping business that employed
+Grant to establish a landscaping business that employed persons with

-persons with disabilities.
-The grant funded working crews to provide
+disabilities.
+The grant funded working crews to provide free landscape

 • In July of 1988, after years of community support, SDS expanded its